 Please continue to check the Ontario Court of Justice website for updates

 1) Implementation of Criminal Case Management Courts

-The Ontario Court of Justice has implemented virtual criminal case management courts, in which criminal case management appearances will be conducted by videoconference or audioconference.
+The Ontario Court of Justice has implemented virtual criminal case management courts, in which criminal case management appearances may be conducted by videoconference or audioconference.
 Province-wide implementation began on August 24, 2020 and was completed in early January 2021.

 Case management appearances include a “first appearance” and matters scheduled “to be spoken to” or to “set a date”.
 They do not include trials, preliminary hearings, guilty pleas or sentencings.
 A description of the case management court(s) at each court location is set out in the schedules setting out courthouse-specific scheduling and connection information.

 Unless otherwise directed by a judicial official, counsel and accused persons who are out of custody may attend for criminal case management appearances by audioconference (telephone) or videoconference using Zoom.

 Zoom allows participants to join by videoconference or audioconference (telephone).